babsey/nest-desktop-legacy/README.md

 #### Database
 Nest-desktop stores data of the network in the database but without any simulation results to keep space low.

-The database name will be generated when config.json is created.
+The database name will be generated in the initialization step.
 User is able to edit the database name but it should be treated with respect.

 ### Local database
-The data will also be stored in local database located in path defined by `localDB.path`.
+The data will also be stored in local database located in path defined by `datapath` in `app.json`.

 #### Remoted server
 If you want to contribute your networks to the server,